infovista/VMDrill/README.md

 - **vm\_password:** the password of the operator
 - **enabled**: must be set to true, if not the plugin will not be visible from drill.

-### Make VMDrill Visible from Drill

-1. Open Drill web console and go to the storage tab.

-   Note that some default storages are enabled by default, you can disable them.

-   If no storage named vm is present, enter a name in the **New Storage Plugin** section (this is the schema associated to the VistaMart&reg;
-instance) and click \"Create\".

-2. Fill in the Configuration (syntax is the one described above)

 3. Click *Create*.

 The new storage plugin should be visible and SQL queries can be launched